Node Client Web UI Deployment

 In Kubernetes clusters, an application proxy server (such as Nginx Proxy server and HAProxy) is often used.
 We can use a proxy server to expose node-client-webui servers.

-The following example shows how to specify value override when
+shows how to specify values when:

 ---